-Accelerated filer Smaller reporting company 🗵 Emerging growth company \Box
+- Smaller reporting company 🗵 - Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. 🗆
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

 Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 USC.
 7262(b)) by the registered public accounting firm that prepared or issued its audit report.
 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes \Box No \Box
+Yes I No I

-The aggregate market value of the voting and non-voting common equity held by non-affiliates was \$71,146,906 computed by reference to the last sales price of \$3.08 as reported on the Nasdaq Capital Market, as of the last business day of the Registrant's most recently completed second fiscal quarter, June 30, 2020.
-The number of shares outstanding of the Registrant's common stock on March 18, 2021 was 39,898,325
+The aggregate market value of the voting and non-voting common equity held by non-affiliates was approximately \$3.2 billion computed by reference to the last sales price of \$85.44 as reported on the Nasdaq Capital Market, as of the last business day of the Registrant's most recently completed second fiscal quarter, June 30, 2021.
+The number of shares outstanding of the Registrant's common stock, par value \$0.001 per share, on February 24, 2022 was 40,016,792.